 The ZEZ will lead to cleaner air, quieter streets and contribute to the councils’ action on climate change.
 The ZEZ is designed to reduce traffic volumes, encourage the uptake of zero emission vehicles and lead to other positive behavioural changes; all of these would reduce vehicle emissions and hence air pollution whilst maintaining access for those who need it.

-The consultation documents giving details of the final proposals are below, along with a questionnaire to give us your views.
+The consultation documents provided details of the final proposals are below, along with a questionnaire.